cpb34/Video-Delay/README.md

 ### Load Unpacked:
 This extension can be loaded into the browser with the following steps:
-1. Download and unzip `Video Delay v1.1.1`
+1. Download and unzip `Video Delay-1.1.1`
 2. Visit the browser extensions page and turn on Developer mode
 3. Click "Load unpacked"
 4. Select the unzipped folder